beza-lab/Kifiya-Week0-New/README.md

 Precipitation (mm/min): Precipitation rate measured in millimeters per minute.
 TModA (°C): Temperature of Module A in degrees Celsius.
 TModB (°C): Temperature of Module B in degrees Celsius.
-Comments: This column is designed for any additional notes.